GluuFederation/docs-ce-prod/3.1.3/source/upgrade/patches.md

 ### Explanation of Fix

 By following the above instructions, you will replace the old richfaces library in `identity.war` with a custom fixed version for the Gluu Server.
 The fix is accomplished by removing the affected (and unused) classes from the vulnerable library, negating the impact of the vulnerabiity.

+A backup of your `identity.war`, before changes, is in the `/opt/update/$TIME_STAMP` directory in case you need it.